Can I Get My Security Deposit Back?

 If You Did Not Give Enough Notice

 You might still be able to get all or part of your deposit back.
 The landlord can only keep your deposit for the reasons listed in the rental agreement.
 A landlord can only use a damage deposit for damages, not for unpaid rent.
-A security deposit can be used for additional rent only if the rental agreement says so.
-Your landlord has to try to re-rent your place, and cannot charge you rent for any period that a new tenant was living there.
+The landlord can use a security deposit for additional rent only if the rental agreement says so.
+Your landlord has to try to re-rent your place.
+The landlord cannot charge you rent for any period that a new tenant was living there.

 Give the Landlord Your Forwarding Address in Writing